Do You Need Employment?

 Everybody knows somebody.
 Within your existing network, there are probably a few jobs for you, but the people who could help open doors for those jobs are unaware they could help you.

-Do not rule out the use of cold calling people from the phone book or the internet.
+Do not rule out cold-calling people from the phone book or the internet.
 Most importantly, make your employment requests known to God through prayer and church fellowship.

 • Connect with senior alumni friends from high school or college.
-Most people like people who have something in common, share the same values, beliefs, or hobbies, or have gone to the same school.
+Most people like people who have something in common, share the same values, beliefs, or hobbies, or have attended the same school.
 Reach out by calling alumni in your area, attending meetings, and growing your network.

 • Use Social media such as LinkedIn and Facebook for the most significant effect.
-LinkedIn is a powerful tool to connect easily with just the right people.
-Facebook is also an excellent Need for letting your friends and family know you are looking for work.
-Let your friends and family know Word of mouth is precious.
+LinkedIn is a powerful tool for connecting easily with just the right people.
+Facebook is also an excellent way to let your friends and family know you are looking for work.
+Word of mouth is precious.
+You can get help for your marriage if that would be helpful.

 A Light-Hearted Look At Someone’s Job History!